 Skip to main content

-Run SQL queries, browse your catalogs and tables, and open a DuckDB terminal connected to your lake—all from the command line.
+Run SQL queries, browse your catalogs and tables, register S3 Tables catalogs, and open a DuckDB terminal connected to your lake from the command line.
 For a full overview of the lake, see the Lake documentation.

 Query